Cyber Security Body of Knowledge (CyBOK) Training Course

 Participants attending this course will

-- Gain an understanding of basic concepts in security, IT security, and secure coding
+- Understand fundamental concepts of security, IT security, and secure coding

-- Understand the requirements for secure communication
+- Understand the requirements of secure communication

-- Learn about network attacks and defenses at different OSI layers
+- Learn about network attacks and defenses across different OSI layers

 - Understand essential security protocols

-- Learn about recent attacks against cryptosystems
+- Understand recent attacks against cryptosystems

-- Receive information on recent related vulnerabilities
+- Gain information about some recent related vulnerabilities

-- Understand the security concepts of web services
+- Understand security concepts of Web services

-- Access sources and further readings on secure coding practices
+- Get sources and further readings on secure coding practices

 Audience